ubccr/xdmod/docs/upgrade.md

 removed by the upgrade script.

 - The `modw_cloud`.`account`, `modw_cloud`.`instance_type` and `modw_cloud`.`instance`
-tables have had database schemas changed to better support the local and global filters in the Metric Explorer.
-If upgrading from a previous version of OpenXDMoD be sure to run `xdmod-upgrade` before shredding and ingesting your data.
+tables have had their Primary Keys changed to better support the local and global filters in the Metric Explorer.

 - Because of database changes to `modw_cloud`.`account`, `modw_cloud`.`instance_type`
 tables any saved charts or reports using the Account or Configuration group by in the